Extracts autofluorescence spectra from an unstained sample. Intended for use

 Numeric, default

 TRUE.
-A QC check is performed to exclude any autofluorescence spectra that are nearly identical to the fluorophore signatures inspectra.
-This helps deal with low-level contamination of unstained samples by single-stained control samples, which happens sometimes.
-To include these AF spectra, which can mess up unmixing if they are really fluorophore spectra, setFALSE.- parallel
+A QC check is performed to exclude any autofluorescence spectrum that is nearly identical to a fluorophore signature inspectra.
+This guards against low-level contamination of the unstained sample by single-stained controls.- contaminant.threshold

 Numeric, defaults to a single thread for sequential processing (

-Optional character string defining the viridis color palette to be used for the fluorophore traces.
+Optional character string defining the viridis color palette for the fluorophore heatmap.
 Default is

-Optional character string defining the color palette to be used for the AF traces.
+Optional character string defining the color palette for the AF traces.
 Default is

-Color for the shaded region indicating the range of variation in the autofluorescence.
-Feeds to
+Color for the shaded region indicating the range of autofluorescence variation in the variant plot.
+Default is

-Color for the line representing the median autofluorescence spectrum.
-Default is "black".
+Color for the median autofluorescence line in the variant plot.
+Default is

 References